mbradyneeley/hpo-disease-specificity-index/README.md

 This repository contains a Python script for parsing the Human Phenotype Ontology (HPO) to build a hierarchical tree structure and calculate a disease-specificity index (DsI) for given cohorts based on their phenotype profiles.

+The disease specificity index is calculated similarly as done in this paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8398478/

 ## Overview

 The script `buildHPO_tree_and_query_cohort_disease_specificity_index.py` performs several key functions: